 Below: In my garden, it lost the whole top section, but luckily the bottom foliage survived!

-Below: A not so good picture made inside my house in 2003.
-As you can see that half of the dead top section was removed right up to the red arrow in the above picture, only a small Jin remains!
-The large upwards going Jin you see in the below picture is the dead upwards going branch that starts just above that red arrow in the above picture!
+Below: A not-so-good picture made inside my house in 2003.
+As you can see that half of the dead top section was removed right up to the red arrow in the above picture, and only a small Jin remains!
+The large upwards-going Jin you see in the below picture is the dead upwards-going branch that starts just above that red arrow in the above picture!

 Below: September 2007.
 Just rewired, repositioned, live wood cleaned and Jins and Shari’s treated with lime sulphur.
 Table: CHR furniture (B)

 Below: Early 2008 in its present pot.
-From here on it was all keeping it very happy, healthy with the main focus on fuller and better branch structure!
-Growing, cutting, pinching and wiring etc. ect…..ect. 🙂
+From here on it was all keeping it very happy, and healthy with the main focus on fuller and better branch structure!
+Growing, cutting, pinching and wiring etc. etc…..ect.😉